Shrigley abduction: Background

 Ellen Turner was the daughter and only child of William Turner, a wealthy resident of Pott Shrigley, Cheshire, who owned calico printing and spinning mills.
 At the time of the abduction, Turner was a High Sheriff of Cheshire and lived in Shrigley Hall, near Macclesfield.
-Fifteen-year-old Ellen came to the attention of Edward Gibbon Wakefield in 1826.
-He conspired with his brother William Wakefield to marry her for her inheritance.

-Edward Gibbon Wakefield was 30 years old; he had been a King's Messenger (a diplomatic courier) as a teenager, and later became a diplomat.
+Edward Gibbon Wakefield was 30 years old; the eldest son of Edward Wakefield, he had been a King's Messenger (a diplomatic courier) as a teenager, and later became a diplomat.
 At the age of 20, he had eloped to Scotland with a 17-year-old heiress, Eliza Pattle.
-Her mother accepted the marriage and settled £70,000 on the young couple.
-Eliza died four years later in 1820 after giving birth to her third child.
+Her mother accepted the marriage and an immediate income of £600 a year on the young couple, to which was to be added £30000 on Eliza's twenty-first birthday.
+Eliza died four years later in 1820 after giving birth to her third child, at the age of twenty.
 Wakefield had political ambitions and wanted more money.
+He conspired with his brother William Wakefield and his stepmother, Frances, to marry Ellen Turner for her inheritance.

-He tried to break his father-in-law's will and was suspected of perjury and forgery.
-He appeared to have based his plan to marry Ellen Turner on the expectation that her parents would respond as Mrs Pattle had.
+Wakefield appeared to have based his plan to marry Ellen Turner on the expectation that her parents would respond as Mrs Pattle had.